 - FMove(Initial_position,Conveyor Belt)

 - OMove(Conveyor Belt,Buffer)

 - FMove(Buffer, Conveyor Belt)

 - OMove(Conveyor Belt, Assembling)

 - FMove(Assembling, Conveyor Belt)

 - OMove(Buffer, Assembling)

 - FMove(Assembling,Buffer)

 - OMove(Assembling, Output)

 - FMove(Output, Initial_position)

 - FMove(Output, Conveyor Belt)

 - GrabPart(Close Gripper)

 - DropPart(Open Gripper)

 - PartAssembly (Open Gripper)

 - GrabProd(Close Gripper)

-- DropProd(Open Gripper)
+- DropProd(OpenGripper)

-The command FMove is a free movement (robot without any part) and OMove is a robot movement with the part.
+The command FMove is about a free movement (robot without any part) and OMove is a movement of the robot with the part.
 The other actions are of Grab or Drop the part (or product) and PartAssembly carry through the assembling.

 The main characteristics of the movements are:

-- OMove low speed, because the robot is handling the part - FMove high speed, because the robot is moving freely. - In approach points the speed must be low - Position Level (movement precision level) will be higher when the actions will be executed to catch and to drop The conditions (part presence and type) are given through the read values in the sensors and will be parameters to determine a certain command execution.
+- OMove low speed, because is a movement with the part - FMove high speed, because is a free movement of the robot - In approach points the speed must be low - Position Level (movement precision level) will be higher when the actions will be executed to catch and to drop

+The conditions (part presence and type) are given through the read values in the sensors and will be parameters to determine a certain command execution.

 The previously modeled system was mounted using a robot MOTOMAN-HP6 for accomplishment of the programming, training and tests.
-Figure 5 presents a picture of the assembly system.
+Figure 5 presents MOTOMAN-HP6 picture.

-Figure 5: Picture of the assembly system.
+Figure 5.
+Picture of Assembly System

-The tasks are divided into Jobs, which are programs with the movements and actions necessary to accomplish the transport of part / product and the assembly of the product.
+The tasks are divided into Jobs, which are programs with the movements and actions necessary to carry through the transport and the assembly of the product.

 The Jobs required for this case study are:

-Job1: MOVL, Initial_position, Conveyor Belt

-Close Gripper

-Job2: MOVL, Conveyor Belt, Buffer

-Open Gripper

-Job3: MOVL, Conveyor Belt, Assembling

-Open Gripper

-Job4: MOVL, Buffer, Conveyor Belt

-Close Gripper

-Job5: MOVL, Assembling, Conveyor Belt

-Close Gripper

-Job6: MOVL, Assembling, Buffer

-Close Gripper

-Job7: MOVL, Buffer, Assembling

-Open Gripper

-Job8: Close Gripper (GrabProd) MOVL, Assembling, Output

-Open Gripper (DropProd)

-Job9: MOVL, Output, Initial_position Job10: MOVL, Output, Conveyor Belt

-Close Gripper

-Job11: MOVL, Conveyor Belt, Assembling

-Open Gripper (PartAssembly) Job12: MOVL, Buffer, Assembling

-Open Gripper (PartAssembly)

-These jobs were tested in the NX 100 controller (the MOTOMAN HP-6 controller).
-Figure 6 illustrates part of the Job's programming using the NX 100 controller.
+Job1: MOVL, Initial_position,Conveyor Belt Close Gripper Job2: MOVL , Conveyor Belt,Buffer Open Gripper Job3: MOVL, Conveyor Belt, Assembling Open Gripper Job4: MOVL, Buffer, Conveyor Belt Close Gripper Job5: MOVL, Assembling, Conveyor Belt Close Gripper Job6: MOVL, Assembling,Buffer Close Gripper Job7: MOVL, Buffer, Assembling Open Gripper Job8: Close Gripper (GrabProd) MOVL, Assembling, Output Open Gripper (DropProd) Job9: MOVL, Output, Initial_position Job10: MOVL, Output, Conveyor Belt Close Gripper Job11: MOVL, Conveyor Belt, Assembling Open Gripper (PartAssembly) Job12: MOVL, Buffer, Assembling Open Gripper(PartAssembly)